withastro/astro/.changeset/purple-dots-refuse.md

 'astro': patch
 ---

-Persist styles of persistent client:only components during view transitions
+Fixes styles of client:only components not persisting during view transitions